 A healthy body is often described as a well-oiled machine.
 Like a machine, it’s made up of otherwise fixed segments made mobile by joints.

-A kinetic chain is the notion these joints and segments have an effect on one another during movement — when one is in motion, it creates a chain of events that affects the movement of neighboring joints and segments.
+A kinetic chain is the notion that these joints and segments have an effect on one another during movement.
+When one is in motion, it creates a chain of events that affects the movement of neighboring joints and segments.

 Physical therapists, chiropractors, and personal trainers use kinetic chain exercises to help with injury prevention and recovery, body sculpting, and performance enhancement.